matze/wastebin/README.md

   until wastebin responds with 408, by default it is set to 5 seconds.
 * `WASTEBIN_MAX_BODY_SIZE` number of bytes to accept for POST requests.
 Defaults to 1 MB.
+* `WASTEBIN_MAX_PASTE_EXPIRY` maximum allowed lifetime of a paste.
+Leave empty or set to -1 for no limit.
+Defaults to no limit.
 * `WASTEBIN_PASSWORD_SALT` salt used to hash user passwords used for encrypting pastes.
 * `WASTEBIN_SIGNING_KEY` sets the key to sign cookies.
 If not set, a random key